sequenceiq/blog/source/_posts/2014-03-07-read-from-hdfs.markdown

 In order to avoid the exception and use the right version of the block reader, the followin property `conf.useLegacyBlockReader` should be TRUE.

 Long story short, the configuration set of a job should be set to: `configuration.set("dfs.client.use.legacy.blockreader", "true")`.

+Unluckily in all cases when interacting with HDFS, and the underlying input stream does not have a readable channel, you can't use the *RemoteBlockReader2* implementation, but you have to fall back to the old legacy *RemoteBlockReader*.

 Enjoy,
 SequenceIQ